aixigo/hal-http-client/docs/api/hal-http-client.md

 - _An empty list resource_: This will be returned with overall status code _200_.
 - _Different status codes for the list items_: This will only trigger the _xxx_ handler.
+- _The relation to follow doesn't exist_: The _norel_ handler will be called

 ##### Parameters